-Roadway Paving: Continuing the multi-year Road Paving and Sealing Schedule initiated in 2019, the CIP Committee has worked closely with the Highway Department to develop funding plans with the goal of meeting road repair and maintenance needs while leveling the year-to-year tax impact.
-For 2022, the plan calls for base coat repaving and drainage work on Howard Hill Road, plus overlay paving on the Tyler Hill portion of Cutter Road for an estimated cost of \$109,000.
-While the paving plan originally called for overlay paving of Cutter and Moran Roads (at an additional estimated cost of \$95,000), the Road Agent advised that this could be delayed a year without adverse effects to allow funding of a new dump truck (see below).
+Roadway Paving: Continuing the multi-year Road Paving and Sealing Schedule initiated in 2019, the CIP Committee has worked closely with the Highway Department and Select Board to develop funding plans with the goal of meeting road repair and maintenance needs while leveling the year-to-year tax impact.
+For 2024, the plan calls for repaving Boutwell Hill, Gambol Brook, Hedman Lane, and Glen Farm Road at an estimated cost of \$115,000.
+The Committee is recommending adding \$145,000 to the Asphalt and Paving Expendable Fund to be used for projects in 2024 and ensuing years.